PureDarwin/puredarwin.github.io/src/archive/developers/Using DarwinBuild/Darwinbuild troubleshooting/Darwin 9.md

 **
 **
-**Solution: **Build using the PureDarwin .plist (see [Integrating patches and additional sources](../patchfiles.html) for instructions), which includes patches to resolve most of these problems.
+**Solution: **Build using the PureDarwin .plist, which includes patches to resolve most of these problems.
 ------------------------------------------------------------------------
 ### CFNetwork
 #### 9J61